DavidDock/cheers-to-beers/README.md

 This is the home page for the website and all posts will be seen and can be scrolled down until they are all shown.
 The logged in user can filter these posts using the side navigation bar and the relevant posts will be shown.
 The filters show their own posts, their stared posts and the posts of people they follow.
 The user can search through the posts using the search bar and this will search posts by author, title or type.
 The logged in user can use the star and cheer functionality on each post.

+#### Related user stories:
+- As a user I can see all the posts so I can see peoples posts.
+- As a logged in user I can view all posts I have starred or of profiles I follow so I can interact with my favorite posts.
+- As a user I can search posts by author, title or type to improve navigation of site.

 ### Profile